gstanden/orabuntu-lxc/README.md

 # Orabuntu-LXC v5.32-beta released

 Orabuntu-LXC v5.32-beta is released December 25, 2017.
-The major new feature is the EE (Enterprise Edition) MultiHost feature.
-This feature enables the following:
+The major new feature is the EE (Enterprise Edition) MultiHost This feature enables the following:
 * Run VMs on the Orabuntu-LXC OpenvSwitch SDN networks
 * Install Orabuntu-LXC in VMs on the Orabuntu-LXC OpenvSwitch SDN networks